ReactFinland/future-frontend-site/content/for-speakers.md

 ## Hotel - Heymo 1

-Note that we haven't finalized the hotel just yet, but it's most likely Heymo 1 unless we are able to raise extra budget for a hotel upgrade.
-We'll keep you posted.

 We'll book four nights (plus extra night per workshop) at a [Heymo 1 (Miestentie 5, 02150 Espoo)](https://maps.app.goo.gl/qBN3UvZqdPGnx74m6), a nearby hotel, based on your travel dates.
 The hotel includes breakfast and the hotel will charge you for any extra nights.
 We'll query the dates separately, and you won't receive a separate confirmation from the hotel as everything will be booked in bulk.

 When you arrive to the hotel, please mention to the staff that you are for the conference and do **not** use the self-check-in as their system won't be able to locate you.
 You can also call me in case you have trouble checking in (number provided separately).